influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/migration.md

 influxd-ctl show
 ```

-Once added to the cluster, InfluxDB will begin synchronized data stored on the
+Once added to the cluster, InfluxDB synchronizes data stored on the upgraded OSS
-upgraded OSS node to other data nodes in the cluster.
+node to other data nodes in the cluster.
 It may take a few minutes before the existing data is available.

 ## Rebalance the cluster